phoenixspokespeople/phoenixspokespeople.github.io/_events/2018-01-20-public-meeting.md

 Bring a snack or beverage to share.
 If you're riding to the meeting consider posting your route so others can join you.

 Everyone is welcome.
 We hope to see you there!

+If you are unable to join us then you can [watch live on YouTube](https://youtu.be/Vr5pOfljZLA):
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Vr5pOfljZLA" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>